 Main ritual is taking the holy dip (bath) at Triveni Sangamam.
 The dates for holy dips are January 14, 15, 21 February 4, 10, 19 and March 4th; 2019.
 The most important among these dates is 4th February 2019.

 Millions of people attend the Ardh Kumbhamela 2019.
 The state government has banned all marriages in the district on these dates, to avoid rush.

 Kumbhamela or Ardh Kumbhamela is special in many ways.
 People rush to get photographed with Saints.
 There may be crooks who dress like saints and demand cash for taking photos with them.
 Please ask permission before you take any photographs or selfies with any third person.

 How Do I Go to Allahabad?

-Allahabad or Prayag, as it was called originally, is well connected by road, train and air transport to other parts of India.
+Allahabad or Prayag (original name) is well connected by roads, train and flights to other parts of India.
 “Allahabad Junction” is the nearest railway station.
 Bamrauli Airport is the airport at Allahabad.

 Are you interested in going for the next Kumbhamela?
 Please leave your comments.